 A “modern-day leper.”

-Those are his words, not ours.
+Those are his words.
 Ventae Parrow is branded by the state of Wisconsin as a “homeless sex offender” and, by many in society, an outcast to be feared, warned about, and shunned.
 He’d have more rights to move freely if he’d killed someone.
 He’s served his prison sentence (again), but the elaborate network of Milwaukee city ordinances places almost insurmountable restrictions on how and where he can live.
 Milwaukee sex offenders who fall under new ordinances pretty much can’t live anywhere, except – the map shows anyway – Jones Island wastewater treatment plant, and a few other places that are tiny dots on the map.

 Since his release on Oct.
 24, Parrow has struggled to find a permanent address that’s not in what he calls the “red zone” – the areas of the city that ordinances deem off limits.
 That’s pretty much everywhere, and no one in power seems to have the will or path to change it.
 He’s out but still in, surrounded by virtual bars that are erected by rules and ordinances by officials who respond to people who fear for their kids.
 Yet, he lives in a country that preaches the virtues of second chances.
 Or, in his case, more chances than that.